 Today, its pink and reddish colored buildings and its narrow streets offer visitors a unique experience.

 In this post, you will find the 10 best things to do and see in Albarracín.
-An excellent option to visit at any time of the year.
+It is an excellent option to visit at any time of the year.
 A few kilometers from the city of Teruel.

 Best Things To Do in the Sierra de Albarracín